kuber2030/log-viewer/README.md

-# Kubernetes Log Viewer
+# Log Viewer

-Kubernetes Log Viewer is a web application designed to facilitate the viewing and searching of logs from Kubernetes pods.
+log-viewer is a web application designed to facilitate the viewing and searching of logs from Kubernetes pods.
 The application supports project name switching, environment differentiation (production and testing), and various search functionalities including time, thread ID, and text search.
 It also features pagination with default sorting by time in descending order.

 ## Features